RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 All conversations are measured in 24-hour increments, or "sessions", that start whenever the first message is delivered by a business.
 The first message can be initiated by the business (business-initiated) or a business reply within 24 hours of a user message (user-initiated).
 A user is defined as the person or entity with whom the business is messaging.

-Charges for conversations are based on the user’s phone number.
+Charges for conversations are based on the userÃÂ¢ÃÂÃÂs phone number.
 Rates for business-initiated conversations and user-initiated conversations vary by market (country or region).
 See Rates below.

 **Free Tier Conversations**